Manny-Rocks/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object model, a representation of the content on a web page that allows developers to think about and access that content programatically with Javascript and CSS.

 2. What is an event?

+An event is a cool thing that happens because browsers might be cool: #they keep track of tons of stuff that happens when a user is interacting with a web page.
+When a user clicks something, or a piece of content loads, or the user scrolls or resizes or drags, or a million other cool things happen, the browser fires off a notification that developers can use to respond to the firing event.

 3. What is an event listener?

+An event listener is code that developers write to respond to the events that the browser fires off.

 4. Why would we convert a NodeList into an Array?

+Because of the dunder proto.
+NodeList objects only have access to a limited number of methods, whereas the Javascript Array class has many, many more available and so more creative things can be done with the content.

 5. What is a component?

+Components are reusable pieces of code that can be used to build elements sharing functionality and styling....#modular code!

 ### Git Set up